 What can you do?

-Focus your attention to your students.
+Focus your attention on your students.
 They have tons of uncertainty in their lives right now.
 They’ve had little structure, and they’re craving guidance from influential leaders like teachers.
 Be that teacher!

-Go to school whether it be face to face or virtually.
-Make those mistakes and show them what it looks like, feels like, and sounds like to persevere.
+Go to school, whether it be face to face or virtually.
+Make those mistakes, show them what it means to persevere.
 Show them how to problem-solve.
 Model GRIT.
 You don’t need to be perfect!

 Looking for some ideas on setting routines and procedures during this time of uncertainty?
 Tap this link to read more about going back to school after COVID 19.